Love & Harvest

 Cleaning the Chicken

 • Take the whole chicken and give it a good wash.
-Pat dry with paper towel.
+Pat dry with a paper towel.

-• Exfoliation: wearing gloves, take 1 tsp of salt on the gloves and rub the chicken evenly.
-Make sure you get area like under the wing and inside the cavity.
-Rub the chicken for a good 10 minutes with salt.
-Initially the chicken skin is wrinkly, but after 10 minutes of salt rubbing the skin should appear smooth and glowing.
+• Exfoliation: wearing gloves, take 1 tsp of kosher salt and rub the chicken evenly — including under the wings and inside the cavity.
+Rub for a good 10 minutes.
+The skin should go from wrinkly to smooth and glowing.

-• chicken marinate: combine the soy sauce, sesame oil, and Chinese cooking wine together.
-Using a pastry brush, brush the chicken with the marinate and let it sit.
+• Chicken marinade: combine soy sauce, sesame oil, and Chinese cooking wine.
+Using a pastry brush, brush the chicken with the marinade and let it sit.

 Cooking the Chicken

-• Bring a large stock pot on to the stove and add the 4L of water.
-Add the scallion, ginger and garlic.
-Bring the water to boiling hot. grabbing the chicken by the neck, dip the chicken into the water and bring it back out.
+• Bring a large stock pot with 4L of water to a boil.
+Add scallion, ginger, and garlic.
+Grabbing the chicken by the neck, dip it into the boiling water and pull it back out.
 Repeat 4 times.
-After the 4th time, place the whole chicken (breast submerged first in the water) into the pot with the lid on top.
-Bring the pot to a very low simmer for 35 minutes.
-After 35 minutes turn off the heat but let the chicken sit in the broth for an additional 15 minutes.
+On the 4th time, place the whole chicken (breast submerged first) into the pot with the lid on.
+Reduce to a very low simmer for 35 minutes.
+After 35 minutes, turn off the heat and let the chicken rest in the broth for an additional 15 minutes.

-• Meanwhile, take a large bowl and fill it with water (about 2L of water) and 1L of ice.
-Once the chicken finish cooking, immediately take the chicken out and place it in the ice bath.
+• Fill a large bowl with 2L of water and 1L of ice.
+Once the chicken is done, immediately transfer it to the ice bath.

-• Leave the chicken in the ice bath until meat is firm and cool.
-About 10 minutes.
-Take the chicken out and drain excess liquid.
+• Leave the chicken in the ice bath until the meat is firm and cool, about 10 minutes.
+Remove and drain excess liquid.

 Ginger Scallion Sauce

-In a deep heat proof bowl, place the grated ginger, chopped scallion, and salt in the bowl.
-Use a spoon and mix well.
+• In a deep heatproof bowl, place the grated ginger, chopped scallion, and salt.
+Mix well.

-• In a pan, heat the canola oil until you start to see it smoke.
+• In a pan, heat the canola oil until it just starts to smoke.
 Turn off the heat and carefully pour it over the ginger and scallion.
-Make sure you place the bowl in a sink because once the oil hits the ginger it will splatter a bit of oil.
+Hold the bowl over a sink as it will splatter.
+Mix well.

 Hainanese Rice